Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator/_index.md

 - "//[delimiter][delimiter]\n integer delimiter integer" e.g "//[\*][%]\n1\*2%3"
 ```

 If the string does not abide by any of these formats, it should be considered invalid.
+Square brackets (`[ or ]`)are used as identifiers, and will not be used as delimiters.
+Any string with these as delimiters should also be considered invalid.

 ```
 add("//;\n1000;1;2;")